KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ![](pycon-us-2026-recap-images/belmont-pier-view.jpg)
 The view from the Belmont Pier...
 Thursday was an overcast day, but the beaches were quiet and meditative.

-I walked over to [Naples Island](https://en.wikipedia.org/wiki/Naples,_Long_Beach) and see what it was about.
+I walked over to [Naples Island](https://en.wikipedia.org/wiki/Naples,_Long_Beach) to see what it was about.

 ![](pycon-us-2026-recap-images/naples-island-alamitos-bay.jpg)
 A view of boats in the Alamitos Bay while walking across the 2nd Street Bridge